maratai/craftery/writing/keyboards_typing.md

 I've had one defective unit (sadly, it was the folding travel one, although that was heavier than I prefer anyway) but otherwise, these are terrific mechanical keyboards and one of them has been a daily driver for me.
 I've gotten the mechanical keyboards, which also support Bluetooth and have fun LED lights.
 These tend to be solid, heavier devices - not quite as much "built like tank" factor as the Kinesis but I don't travel with them.
 I'd own more of these if they weren't a bit slow to ship from China.

 The Epomaker and Royal Kludge keyboards have roughly similar "typing feel" for me, if that's helpful.

+## Samsers
+**Samsers Foldable Bluetooth Keyboard with Touchpad** (Bluetooth, charges over USB-C)\
+This is comparatively light although not *very* light.
+Works great.
+The touchpad and its mouse-buttons work over Linux as well.
+No numpad, very shallow key travel, smaller layout even when folded out, but a great travel option.

+## Vilros
+**Vilros VILP108 keyboard with touchpad** (USB-A, wired)\
+This is a slim, very lightweight wired keyboard + touchpad over USB-A. The keyboard has no numpad and the keys are shallow but pleasant.
+The touchpad works fine.
+When I need a "nearly full size but no numpad" travel keyboard, this one is usually it.